1951 Meath Intermediate Football Championship

-The 1951 Meath Intermediate Football Championship is the 25th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
-The tournament consists of 10 teams.
-The championship format consists of a group stage before progressing to a knock-out stage.
+The 1951 Meath Intermediate Football Championship was the 25th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
+The tournament consisted of 10 teams.
+The championship format consisted of a group stage before progressing to a knock-out stage.

 St. Mary's Kilbeg regraded from the 1950 S.F.C.

-From 1951 onwards the club formerly known as Ardcath were named St. Vincent's.
+From 1951 onwards, the club formerly known as Ardcath were named St. Vincent's.

 At the end of the season, Rathmolyon and St. Mary's Kilbeg (double drop down from 1950 S.F.C.) applied to be regraded to the 1952 J.F.C.
 The Drumree club folded altogether and weren't to enter a team into Meath GAA competitions again until the 1957 J.F.C.
 South Division.

 On 28 October 1951, St. Patrick's claimed their 1st Intermediate championship title when defeating Ballinlough in the final at Pairc Tailteann.
-This triumph came in their within their first year as an established club, forming in late 1950 from an amalgamation of J.F.C. clubs Julianstown and Stamullen.
+This triumph came within their first year as an established club, forming in late 1950 from an amalgamation of J.F.C. clubs Julianstown and Stamullen.

 Team changes

-The following teams have changed division since the 1950 championship season.
+The following teams changed division since the 1950 championship season.